Pain and Palliative Care Service

 Palliative care also can help a patient’s loved ones begin to deal with the issues of grief and bereavement.

-The Palliative Care team helps patients communicate their wishes to their treatment team and helps physicians understand how the patient is feeling.
+The Pain and Palliative Care team helps patients communicate their wishes to their treatment team and helps physicians understand how the patient is feeling.
 Both hospice and palliative care focus on helping patients with serious or life-limiting illnesses by addressing issues causing physical or emotional pain or suffering.

-The Palliative Care team helps patients think through decisions about treatment and their care plan.
+The team helps patients think through decisions about treatment and their care plan.
 Many patients want to know what to expect as their illness progresses and their physical condition changes.
 We help the care team to determine a patient’s wishes and help those to be carried out as their illness progresses.